DC 7305Digestive System38 CFR Part 4, DC 7305

 A 10% rating requires: Duodenal ulcer: Mild with less than one attack per year; or with slight impairment of health; or with slight weight loss; or with slight exacerbations of epigastric distress and vomiting less than once per month..
 A 60% rating requires: Duodenal ulcer: Severe with recurrent incapacitating episodes averaging more than once a month of two to four weeks duration; or with prolonged episodes of total disability; or with weight loss of 20% or more from baseline; or complications (hemorrhage, perforation, obstruction requiring surgery)..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Duodenal Ulcer?
+What happens at the C&P exam for Duodenal Ulcer?

 Get a Personalized Rating Analysis